DoubleCouponDay/stickle/README.md

     should try to minimize unwrap calls.

-- see if HashSets can be cleaned up by using &String instead of String.

 - Support Unions.

 - Somehow add semicolons to the end of every statement block?
 Rusty doesn't validate that.